hughperkins/clnn/README.md

 ### Convolution layers

 * nn.SpatialConvolutionMM
-* nn.SpatialMaxPooling (note: stride must match pooling size)
+* nn.SpatialMaxPooling (note: half the pooling size should be no greater than stride currently, though easy to fix this, so please log an issue if you need)

 ### Transfer function layers